imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ```

 ### Operators
-Operators are used to perform operations on variables and values.
+Operators are used to performing operations on variables and values.

-Python divides the operators in the following groups:
+Python divides the operators into the following groups:

 * Arithmetic
-    are used with numerical values to perform common mathematicals operations
+    are used with numerical values to performing the common mathematical operations.
 * Assignment
-    are used to assign the values to variables and it can be combine with  **Arthmetic** operators
+    are used to assign the values to variables and combined with  **Arithmetic** operators.
 * Comparison
-    are used to compare the two values are return the logical results
+    are used to compare two values to are to return the logical results.
 * Logical
-    are used to combine the conditionals statements
+    are used to join the conditionals statements.

-###  Collections - Lists , Tuple and Dictonaries
+###  Collections - Lists , Tuple and Dictionaries

 #### Lists
-A list is a collection to store the multiple values in single variables and it can changeable any time of executions and sort them as per need.
+A list is a collection to store the multiple values in single variables and changeable any time of executions and sort them as per need.

 ```
 fruits = [ "banana","orange","apple"]